Joy and her husband are avid hunters, home-butchering enthusiasts, sausage lovers, and cooks. Their German Shepherd dog is raw fed.

 A word on knives and cleanliness.
 For most of the gutting process, the knife MUST be used with the sharp edge facing upward to prevent cutting into the intestines and causing a mess.
 The deer shown in these photos had an internal temperature of around 65 degrees F., and was not fit for human consumption.
 It was slightly bloated, and it was therefore critical that we not puncture the intestines.

-This deer, while a poaching victim and not a road kill specimen, was similar to what you might receive if you are able to get road kill deer from your local D.N.R. or D.O.W.
-These deer are not suitable for human consumption.
+This deer, while a poaching victim and not a road kill specimen, was similar to what you might receive if you are able to get road kill deer from your local D.N.R. or D.O.W.; these deer are not suitable for human consumption.

-A Word on E. Coli
+A Warning About E. Coli

 Now we will get on with removing the guts.

-Step One - Splitting the Meat and Membranes Down the Belly
+Step One: Splitting the Meat and Membranes Down the Belly

-Step Two - Cutting Through the Breast Bone
+Step Two: Cutting Through the Breast Bone

-Step Three - Cleaning Out the Body Cavity
+Step Three: Cleaning Out the Body Cavity

-Step Four - Disposing of the Guts
+Step Four: Disposing of the Guts

-Explanation of the Whole Carcass Model
+An Explanation of the Whole Carcass Model

 Raw Dog Food Feeding Practices